Sundial Growers Inc. (SNDL) stock presents excellent upside potential

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Sundial Growers Inc. (NASDAQ:SNDL) dipped -9.20% to close Friday’s market session at $0.75, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.75 and $0.7979 throughout the trading session with the volume trading being 117881592 shares, which represented a significant variation when compared to the three months average volume of 162.71 million shares.
-The firm’s stock price fluctuated -6.79% within the last five trades and -8.17% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -63.94% in the last 6 months and 6.14% was added to its value over the previous 3 months.
-SNDL stock is trading at a margin of -8.37%, -17.98% and -13.54% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Sundial Growers Inc. (NASDAQ:SNDL) dipped -0.41% to close Friday’s market session at $0.70, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.686 and $0.7068 throughout the trading session with the volume trading being 72376120 shares, which represented a significant variation when compared to the three months average volume of 155.51 million shares.
+The firm’s stock price fluctuated -7.05% within the last five trades and -15.50% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -51.25% in the last 6 months and -7.67% was subtracted to its value over the previous 3 months.
+SNDL stock is trading at a margin of -11.96%, -19.88% and -20.92% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Sundial Growers Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?